-TCCRevImpacty,z is the forecasted impact of TCC revenues allocated to Load Zone z in year y, calculated using the procedure described in Appendices 30.6 to this Attachment Y; and
+TCCRevImpacty,z is the forecasted impact of TCC revenues allocated to Load Zone z in year y, calculated using the procedure described in Appendix B in Section 31.6 of this Attachment Y; and

 DFy is the discount factor applied to cash flows in year y to determine the present value of that cash flow in year PS.

-31.4.3.4.3 Load zones not benefiting from a proposed project will not be allocated any of the costs of the project under this Attachment Y. There will be no “make whole” payments to non-beneficiaries.
+31.4.3.4.3 Load Zones not benefiting from a proposed RETP will not be allocated any of the costs of the project under this Attachment Y. There will be no “make whole” payments to non-beneficiaries.

 31.4.3.4.4 Costs of a project will be allocated to beneficiaries as follows:

-31.4.3.4.4.1 For each load zone that would benefit from a proposed project, as determined pursuant to Section 31.4.3.4.2, the NYISO will allocate the cost of the project based on the zonal share of total savings.
-Total savings will be equal to the sum of load savings for each load zone that experiences net benefits pursuant to Section 31.4.3.4.2.
-A load zone’s cost allocation will be equal to the present value of the following calculation:
+31.4.3.4.4.1 , The ISO will allocate the cost of the RETP based on the zonal share of total savings to the Load Zones determined pursuant to Section 31.4.3.4.2 to be beneficiaries of the proposed project.
+Total savings will be equal to the sum of load savings for each Load Zone that experiences net benefits pursuant to Section 31.4.3.4.2.
+A Load Zone’s cost allocation will be equal to the present value of the following calculation:

-31.4.3.4.4.2 Zonal cost allocation calculations for a project will be performed prior to the commencement of the ten-year period that begins with the project’s commercial operation date, and will not be adjusted during that ten-year period.
+31.4.3.4.4.2 Zonal cost allocation calculations for a RETP will be performed prior to the commencement of the ten-year period that begins with the project’s commercial operation date, and will not be adjusted during that ten-year period.

-31.4.3.4.4.3 Within zones, costs will be allocated to Load Serving Entities based on MWhs calculated for each LSE for each zone using the most recent calendar year data.
+31.4.3.4.4.3 Within zones, costs will be allocated to LSEs based on MWhs calculated for each LSE for each zone using data from the most recent available 12 month period.
 Allocations to an LSE will be calculated in accordance with the following formula:

 31.4.3.4.5 Project costs allocated under this Section 31.4.3.4 will be determined as follows:

-31.4.3.4.5.1 The project cost allocated under this Section 31.4.3.4 will be based on the total project revenue requirement, as supplied by the developer of the project, for the first ten years of project operation.
-The total project revenue requirement will be determined in accordance with the formula rate on file at FERC.
-If there is no formula rate on file at FERC, then the developer shall provide to the NYISO the project-specific parameters to be used to calculate the total project revenue requirement.
+31.4.3.4.5.1 The project cost allocated under this Section 31.4.3.4 will be based on the total project revenue requirement, as supplied by the Developer of the project, for the first ten years of project operation.
+The total project revenue requirement will be determined in accordance with the formula rate on file at the Commission.
+If there is no formula rate on file at the Commission, then the Developer shall provide to the ISO the project-specific parameters to be used to calculate the total project revenue requirement.

-31.4.3.4.5.2 Once the cost benefit analysis is completed the amortization period and the other parameters used for cost allocation for the project should not be changed, unless so ordered by FERC or a court of applicable jurisdiction, for cost recovery purposes to maintain the continued validity of the cost benefit analysis.
+31.4.3.4.5.2 Once the benefit/cost analysis is completed the amortization period and the other parameters used to determine the costs that will be recovered for the project should not be changed, unless so ordered by the Commission or a court of applicable jurisdiction, for cost recovery purposes to maintain the continued validity of the benefit/cost analysis.

-31.4.3.4.5.3 The NYISO, in conjunction with the ESPWG, will develop procedures to allocate the risk of project cost increases that occur after the NYISO completes its benefit/cost analysis under this Attachment Y. These procedures may include consideration of an additional review and vote prior to the start of construction and whether the developer should bear all or part of the cost of any over-runs.
+31.4.3.4.5.3 The ISO, in conjunction with the ESPWG, will develop procedures to allocate the risk of project cost increases that occur after the ISO completes its benefit/cost analysis under this Attachment Y. These procedures may include consideration of an additional review and vote prior to the start of construction and whether the developer should bear all or part of the cost of any overruns.

-31.4.3.4.6 FERC must approve the cost of a proposed economic transmission project for that cost to be recovered through the NYISO tariff.
-The developer’s filing with FERC must be consistent with the project proposal evaluated by the NYISO under this Attachment Y in order to be cost allocated to beneficiaries.
+31.4.3.4.6 The Commission must approve the cost of a proposed RETP for that cost to be recovered through the ISO OATT.
+The developer’s filing with the Commission must be consistent with the project proposal evaluated by the ISO under this Attachment Y in order to be cost allocated to beneficiaries.